thuydao/cv/development.md

 In the existing scripts property, add a predeploy property and a deploy property, each having the values shown below:
 “scripts”: {
 //…
-“predeploy”: “npm run build”,
+“predeploy”: “ NODE_OPTIONS=--openssl-legacy-provider npm run build ”,
-“deploy”: “gh-pages -d build”
+“deploy”: “ NODE_OPTIONS=--openssl-legacy-provider gh-pages -d build”
 }

 The predeploy command helps to bundle the react app while the deploy command fires up the bundled file.